 - Current ratio includes inventory in the calculation, which may lead to overestimation of the liquidity position in many cases.
 In companies, where higher inventory exists due to fewer sales or obsolete nature of the product; taking inventory under calculation may lead to displaying incorrect liquidity health of the company.

-- In companies where sales are seasonal; current ratio may show lower numbers in some months and higher current ratio in the other.
+- In companies where sales are seasonal; you may see a reduced current ratio in some months and increased ratio in the other.

 - Current Ratio may be impacted due to change in inventory valuation methodology by the company.
 Such will not be a case while using the quick ratio since it does not consider inventory at all.